Four-Year B.S. Program

 The nursing courses are spread across the traditional four-year, eight-semester plan of study.
 Nursing is a practice-oriented major, so clinical courses at healthcare agencies will be part of the program.
 The four-year nursing program curriculum card which outlines the entire program can be found online here under nursing.

-- A 250 words or less comprehensive statement on why you want to be a nurse
+- A 250 words comprehensive statement

 Due to testing cancellations, students who were not able to take the SAT/ACT during their junior year are not required to submit their scores and will be subject to a holistic application review.
 This policy is subject to change.